Helping the Environment

 We use local suppliers for our restaurant and are increasing our range of Fair-trade products.

 Our new Buildings are insulated and are heated with highly efficient boilers using the latest computer controlled technology.
+We use LED lighting in all of our buildings which is both energy-efficient & environmentally friendly.

 Our staff are encouraged not to print emails unnecessarily and we have also made a commitment to no longer print glossy leaflets and magazines for door-to-door distribution.

 We are increasing our range of environmentally friendly products and encouraging our suppliers to commit to good environmental practices.
-The majority of the wooden furniture we sell is FSC certified and we are working towards 100%.

 This is just the start of our long-term commitment to making significant changes to the way we work.
 The environment and the impact we make are now at the forefront of our decisions.
 There is still a lot that can be done to make Poplars even better and we are working towards our goal of minimizing the impact we have upon the environment.

-Each year at Poplars we recycle 3120 litres of cooking oil, over 60 tonnes of cardboard, more than 2500 wooden pallets, at least 2 tonnes of scrap metal and in excess of 15 tonnes of waste plastic.
+Each year at Poplars we recycle over 3000 litres of cooking oil, over 60 tonnes of cardboard, more than 3500 wooden pallets, at least 2 tonnes of scrap metal and in excess of 15 tonnes of waste plastic.
 We also collect nearly 1.5 million litres of rain water to irrigate our plants and a further 4 million litres of surface water feed our wildlife ponds.
 We are committed to reducing peat use and we source a wide range of environmentally friendly products.
 Our green champions continue to search for new ways for us to have a positive effect on the environment.

 Poplars W.E.E.E.
 Policy